-As a diversity consultant specializing in closing the gender gap in organizations and building inclusive cultures, I often get asked what I think is the “magic bullet” to creating gender-balanced organizations.
+As a diversity consultant specialising in closing the gender gap in organisations and building inclusive cultures, I often get asked what I think is the “magic bullet” to creating gender-balanced organizations.

 If we want to address the gender gap at all levels, then I believe we need a five-step culture-change process that includes the following comprehensive strategy: